aslamshaw/Bank-Cast/README.md

-# Trait-Smith 🧬
+# Bank-Cast 📊

-A FastAPI-based personality prediction web service powered by a machine learning pipeline built from scratch.
-Trait-Smith processes behavioral inputs and predicts a user's personality type using a stacked ensemble of optimized classifiers.
+This project builds a **complete machine learning pipeline** to predict whether a customer will subscribe to a term deposit based on their interaction history in a marketing campaign.

 ---